CGU-B1029048/McELab/Lab03/Rep_lab03.md

     mov    R3, #00000001b       ;init LED for R/L loop
     sjmp   loop
 ```
 We first setup the config, init P1,P2 and setup the delay of interrupt, which will run the code in ISR every 4 time of interrupt.
+We use P1 as the button, so we use `loop` to detect if button is pressed, if so, we goto `store` to store the button status, i.e. which button is pressed.
 [](.png)
 <div style="break-after: page; page-break-after: always;"></div>